YuheGong/YuheGong.github.io/index.md

 </div>
 </body>

 My name is Yuhe (Yuri in English) Gong.
 I got my M.Sc. degree in Karlsruhe Institute of Technology, Germany.
-My previous researches focus on Reinforcement Learning, especially policy search, movement primitives, probabilistic model, and reward modelling.
+My previous researches focus on *Reinforcement Learning*, especially *policy search*, *movement primitives*, *probabilistic model*, and *reward modelling*.

 From Sept.2018 to Oct.
 2020, I completed the compulsory course in Institute of Control Systems, KIT.
 After that, I did an intership in Prof. Gerhard Neumann's Lab, Autonomous Learning Robots Lab (ALR) and focused on the reinforcement learning and reward modelling.
 And then, I kept on doing my master thesis in ALR.